 TransUnion Completes Acquisition of Verisk Financial Services

-An extensive analysis of the cards, payments and consumer banking industry in Switzerland, with intelligent commentary backed by the latest data.
+An extensive analysis of Switzerland's cards, payments and consumer banking industry, with intelligent commentary backed by the latest data.

 Hitherto perceived as a cash-friendly market, the pandemic accelerated uptake of both mobile proximity and P2P payments, with the user base of payments app Twint (owned by Worldline and the largest banks) now extending to half of all adults in the country.